ohbendy/Kwekor-Font-Resources/Character Set.md

 |:-:|:----------------:|:------------|:---------------|:-------------|:-----------|:-----------|:------------|:----------|:----|:-------------|:-----------------------|
 |58 | ![Kwekor locative](https://github.com/ohbendy/Kwekor-Font-Resources/assets/12471463/7368ea6b-73f8-4fb0-a57a-98746f6392a4)  |           | ၌        |          | ၮှ်        |          |          |          |          | nê          |          |
 |59 | ![Kwekor completed](https://github.com/ohbendy/Kwekor-Font-Resources/assets/12471463/48a6a027-6e4c-4928-bd28-a94c0204fa40) |           | ၍        |          | ၯံင်       |          |          |          |          | wī         |          |

-\* Pwo communities seem to have different names for some letters.
-Here we list the names in the Hpa-An dialect.